cerlymarco/tspiral/README.md

 # tspiral
 A python package for time series forecasting with scikit-learn estimators.

-tspiral is not a library that works as a wrapper for other tools and methods for time series forecasting. tspiral directly provides scikit-learn estimators for time series forecasting. it leverages the benefit of using scikit-learn syntax and components to easily access the open source ecosystem built on top of the scikit-learn community.
+tspiral is not a library that works as a wrapper for other tools and methods for time series forecasting. tspiral directly provides scikit-learn estimators for time series forecasting.
+It leverages the benefit of using scikit-learn syntax and components to easily access the open source ecosystem built on top of the scikit-learn community.
 It easily maps a complex time series forecasting problems into a tabular supervised regression task, solving it with a standard approach.

 ## Overview